 Respect confidentiality.Be careful not to reveal confidential or proprietary information about Berkeley students, employees or alumni.
 Adhere to all applicable University, federal and NCAA privacy and confidentiality policies.
 All employees of UC Berkeley, including graduate students, are subject to FERPA,HIPAA, and other laws mandating the non-disclosure of personal information.

 Be mindful of the fact that social media platforms are built to connect people.
 This means that they almost necessarily blur boundaries between personal and professional lives.
 Special challenges can arise when, for example, professors, GSIs, and/or students share social media connections.
 Department members should think carefully about how best to maintain the integrity of the student-teacher relationship in these contexts.

 Even when we follow these guidelines, others may not.
 The result is that some members of our community may experience harassment and threats, and may be the targets of abusive, intolerant, and disrespectful language.
 The department will support to the best of its ability any of its members who are targeted in this way.

 The Code is meant to deepen and specify the standards to which we think the History department should aspire.
 That said, implementation, enforcement, complaint, and redress are crucial issues.
 Policies and responsibilities for these are distributed in complex ways, however, with a number of them outside of the department.
 The following annotated list of resources is offered in hopes of charting this complex terrain so that problems, if and when they arise, can be addressed as swiftly and effectively as possible.

-Gender Equity and Climate Advisors.
-(For fuller description of the Advisors role, see here)
+Equity Advisor (For fuller description of this role, see here)

 Campus office for investigating allegations of discrimination and harassment on the basis of categories including race, color, national origin, gender, age, sexual orientation/identity, including allegations of sexual harassment and sexual violence.